Vagraw11/starter-academic/content/authors/admin/_index.md

 #   url: https://biophotonics.bme.northwestern.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Chromatin Engineering, Epigenetics and Cell Reprogramming.
+bio: My research interests include Chromatin Engineering and Cell Reprogramming.

 # Interests to show in About widget
 interests: